 Airbnb is a marketplace app that allows users to search for and find unique accommodations across the world, from mom-and-pop B&Bs for a night, to a small apartment for a week, or even a castle for a month.
 There's no shortage of quirky and unique establishments.
 Airbnb covers a range of prices in more than 34,000 cities across almost 200 countries, which means the adventurous or flexible traveler has some interesting choices for accommodations on their next trip.

-Another good option if you suddenly need to look for last minute hotel rooms, is HotelTonight, offering users last-minute discounts on vacancies and same-night accommodations from top-rated hotels.
+If you unexpectedly need to look for last minute hotel rooms, check out HotelTonight.
+It offers last-minute discounts on vacancies and same-night accommodations from top-rated hotels.
 Users can search by category and quality such as Basic, Hip or Luxe; view information on nearby hotels; and quickly book accommodations from within the app.

 How much should you tip?
 GlobeTips is a handy app that can tell you how much gratuity is customary wherever you are in the world.
 In addition to global tipping guides, GlobeTips includes a calculator for automatically calculating the tip, splitting the bill, and handling sales tax.

 Download GlobeTips: iOS (opens in new tab)